Hawthorn Cottage

 The gross value of Hawthorn Cottage in 1910 was £15 and the rateable value was £12.

-I checked the electoral registers and found Gilbert Savours Crook and his wife Eva lived at Hawthorn Cottage for a couple of years from 1927 but had left by 1929 as nobody was registered living there, but from 1931 to 1938, and maybe even longer, John and Eva Williams lived at there.
+I checked the electoral registers and found Gilbert Savours Crook and his wife Eva lived at Hawthorn Cottage for a couple of years from 1927 but had left by 1929 as nobody was registered living there, from 1931 to 1938, and maybe even longer, John and Eva Williams lived at there.